Circuitscape/Omniscape.jl/README.md

 ## Installation

-Omniscape.jl currently requires Julia version 1.4 or greater.
+**Omniscape.jl currently requires Julia version 1.5 or greater**.
 You can install Julia [here](https://julialang.org/downloads/).
 Once installation is complete, open a Julia terminal and run the following code to install Omniscape.jl.
 ```julia
 using Pkg; Pkg.add("Omniscape")
 ```